 Pre-registration payment is non-refundable.
-Registration/bracelets may NOT be resold.
+Registration and/or bracelets may NOT be resold.

-You must have a Photo I.D.
-Present to pick up your convention pass/bracelet.
+You must present a valid photo ID of yourself in order to pick up your convention pass/bracelet.

-Accepting your attendance to CaperCon (purchased a pass) means you have read and agreed to abide by CaperCon’s Rules of Conduct and Safety Policies.
+Accepting your attendance to CaperCon (purchasing a pass) means you have read and agreed to abide by CaperCon’s Rules of Conduct and Safety Policies.

-Attendees between the ages of 13-18, and wish to attend without a guardian, MUST bring a consent form signed by a parent or legal guardian.
-Forms will be available online before the convention to print, and at the Registration Desk during convention weekend.
-They must be given to staff in order for the pass to be valid and gain entry to the convention.
+Attendees who are between the ages of 13-18 and wish to attend without a guardian MUST bring a consent form signed by a parent or legal guardian.
+Forms will be available online to print before the convention and also during convention weekend at the Registration Desk.
+They must be given to staff in order for the pass to be valid for entry to the convention.

 Bracelets must be worn and visible at all times as they identify you as part of the convention.
 Lost bracelets must be reported to registration staff immediately.
 Lost bracelets will not be refunded.

 Bracelets being shared, copied, or forged will NOT be tolerated.
-This includes the use of a fake I.D.
+This includes the use of fake identification.
 Convention privileges will be revoked without refund and you will be removed from the convention by security.

-CaperCon reserves the right to remove convention privileges of attendees who do not comply to the rules of conduct and safety policies.
+CaperCon reserves the right to remove convention privileges from attendees who do not comply with the rules of conduct and safety policies.
 NO REFUNDS will be given in this event.